 The hairpin geometry shown in Figure 4d reduces the contact resistance between the leads and the conductor and hence reduces current-transfer effects - similar to the long straight sample geometry but without requiring a split-pair magnet.
-As the current leads are not near the voltage measurement region, a longer measuring distance between the voltage taps can be used and hence a better E-field sensitivity is achieved than in the short straight geometry.
+As the current leads are not near the voltage measurements region, a longer measuring distance between the voltage taps can be used and hence a better E-field sensitivity is achieved than in the short straight geometry.
 The hairpin geometry is suitable either for ductile superconductors such as NbTi or for conductors that can be reacted into the required shape (e.g. Nb3Sn) - but clearly remains problematic in the latter case if the reaction process is commercially sensitive (e.g. BiSCCO).
 This geometry is clearly not suitable for conductors that do not meet one of these two criteria because the strain produced in the sample on forming this configuration usually damages the sample.
 Another aspect of this geometry is the curved nature of the sample.
-If the orientation of the conductor is of semi-circular shape) then the critical current measured will represent an angular average over the applied field.
+If the orientation of the conductor between the voltage taps varies with respect to the direction of applied magnetic field (e.g. the conductor is of semi-circular shape) then the critical current measured will represent an angular average over the applied field.
 A flat-bottomed hairpin is therefore preferable to a round-bottomed hairpin.
 However, particular care must be taken to avoid damaging the sample when fabricating flat-bottomed samples.